robertwahler/repo_manager/README.markdown

 # Repoman #

-Command line interface (CLI) for batch management of multiple, unrelated Git repositories.
+Command line interface (CLI) for batch management of multiple Git repositories.

 ## Overview ##

 Repoman is a wrapper for Git, the distributed version control system.
-Repoman's wrapper functions allow a single git command to be executed across multiple, unrelated git repositories.
+Repoman's wrapper functions allow a single git command to be executed across multiple git repositories.

-For example, you have two git repositories named 'repo1' and 'repo2' and you want to check the status of each repo.
+For example, you have two git repositories named 'repo1' and 'repo2' and you want to check the status of both working folders.

 ### without repoman